How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: THEORETICAL SHORTCOMINGS OF THE CURRENT TESTING METHODOLOGY

+For some applications, the predictive uncertainty is the only relevant quantity.
+For the prices on the stock market, it does not matter what the underlying function was, the actual observation is what counts.
+For a physicist trying to measure a constant or functional relation, however, the model uncertainty may be much more relevant.
+This model uncertainty is often used for out-of-distribution detection.
+The reasoning is that in an area that is previously unseen by the model, the model uncertainty is likely to be high.
+It is therefore crucial to know if the model uncertainty estimate is correct or not.

-Suppose we have an estimate for the aleatoric uncertainty, $\epsilon_{i}$, and the epistemic uncertainty, $\epsilon_{\omega,i}.$ These two estimates can be combined to obtain a predictive uncertainty estimate.
-Suppose we compare two methods, $A$ and $B$, by carrying out the test as described in the previous section.
-We can compare the methods by looking at the PICP or loglikelihood.
+It is implicitly assumed that methods that have a better predictive performance on a test set also estimate the model uncertainty better.
+This need not be the case.
+Suppose we have separate estimates for the data noise variance and model uncertainty.
+These two estimates can be combined to obtain a predictive uncertainty estimate.
+Now we compare two methods, $A$ and $B$, by carrying out the tests as described in the previous section, either the PICP or the loglikelihood.
 If method $A$ gets a better score than method $B$, it is unclear why.
-It is possible that the estimate for the epistemic uncertainty in method $A$ was much worse than for method $B$ but that this was compensated by a superior estimate of the aleatoric uncertainty.
+It is possible that the estimate for the model uncertainty in method $A$ was much worse than for method $B$, but that this was compensated by a superior estimate of the data noise variance.
 Yet another possibility is that both estimates are incorrect but result, more or less, in the correct total uncertainty.
-For the practitioner, interested in the performance on a single problem and a single data set, this may not be an issue.
-When testing if a novel method works well, however, it is.
-Getting the epistemic uncertainty correct is also important when you are more interested in the true function than in the observations.
-We can for example think of a physicist that measures a process and is dealing with noisy measurements.
-Getting the epistemic uncertainty correct is also crucial for out-of-distribution detection.
-In areas where there is a limited amount of data we expect our network to be more uncertain and we would like to quantify this with the epistemic uncertainty.
-Currently, these uncertainty estimation methods are also being used for out-of-distribution detection.
-It is therefore crucial to know if the epistemic uncertainty estimate is correct or not.
+We provide empirical support in Section \ref{Experimental}.